Laws, Regulations and Annotations

 Gross receipts from sales to federal land bank not taxable.—Gross receipts from sales made by a retailer of tangible personal property to the Federal Land Bank, the Federal Intermediate Credit Bank, the Bank of Cooperatives, and the Production Credit Corporation are not subject to sales tax, as the sales are to instrumentalities of the federal government.
 M. G. West Co. v.
 Johnson (1937) 20 Cal.App.2d 95.
 But see Western Lithograph Co. v.
 State Board of Equalization (1938) 11 Cal.2d 156, 777.

 Gross receipts from sales by national park concessionaire subject to tax.—A private corporation operating in Yosemite National Park as a lessee and consessionaire of the United States Government is required to pay sales tax with respect to its retail sales made within the park.
-Yosemite Park & Curry Co. v.
+Yosemite Park and Curry Co. v.
 Johnson (1938) 10 Cal.2d 770.

 Gross receipts from sales to banks subject to tax.—Retailers are required to pay sales tax upon their receipts from retail sales of tangible personal property to national banks, even though it be assumed that such banks are instrumentalities of the United States Government, and notwithstanding the provisions of Section 16 of Article XIII of the State Constitution, limiting and prescribing the extent to which and the methods by which banks may be taxed.
 Western Lithograph Co. v.
 State Board of Equalization (1938) 11 Cal.2d 156, 777.